rss logo

 The Pirate Bay logo

-The Pirate Bay is an online index of digital content including entertainment media and software (source).
-Over the years, the site has experienced multiple shutdowns and domain seizures.
-This page gathers practical information to help you bypass censorship and maintain access through alternative links, Tor, and DNS settings.
+The Pirate Bay is an online index of digital content, including entertainment media and software (source: Wikipedia).
+Over the years, the site has faced multiple shutdowns, domain seizures, and access restrictions in various countries.
+This page provides technical information about these restrictions and explains technologies such as Tor and alternative DNS resolvers.

 Using the Tor Browser